dwkim78/pdtrend/README.md

 ```

 The second execution of ```pdt.run()``` will be faster than the first execution because the Birch cluster is already trained (i.e. ```pdt.birch```) during the first execution.
 The Birch cluster will be retrained only if you create a new PDT instance (same goes for the correlation matrix and distance matrix).

+In addition, you might want to increase ```threshold```, which is the maximum distance between sub-clusters to merge them into one cluster.
+Increasing the value tends to give a larger cluster (i.e. more members in the cluster), but those members might not be highly-correlated.

 ### Missing Values